franfabrizio/mpc-spark-training/linking.md

   grouped2 = mapped_a2.cogroup(mapped_b2).persist()
   print("Success -- joined the dataframes")
   ```
-  7. Flat map each group using a function that will compare the names of everyon in the first dataset with everyone in the second.
+  7. Flat map each group using a function that will compare the names of everyone in the first dataset with everyone in the second.
   This function will keep those scores and then only return those records that have high enough scores to be a possible match.

   ```python
   #### Create a cache for comparisons that appear often (Eager spark)